TastyChickenLegs/LongerDays/README.md

 # Longer Days

-### Configure speed of DayTime.
+### Configure speed of the Day.
 Now with ServerSync

-- Configure speed of daytime
+- Configure speed of the day
 - run on a server and send configs down to players

 [Chat with me on Discord](https://discord.com/users/TastyChickenLegs#4818)